 - Translating numeric data into recipes (life-hacks) that regular folk can use daily is the work of our new course: Data Science Honors: The Metrics of Change.
 Aspiring Wall Street investors and social justice crusaders alike will learn how to use data to make a difference.

-- Learn industrial and research laboratory techniques in the provocative advanced biology course Biotech: From Microbes to Genomes Honors.
-Apply college-level content in genetics, molecular biology, biochemistry and microbiology to contemporary problems such as cloning, immunology assays and cell culture generation.
+- Students will learn industrial and research laboratory techniques in the provocative advanced biology course Biotech: From Microbes to Genomes Honors.
+Students will apply college-level content in genetics, molecular biology, biochemistry and microbiology to contemporary problems such as cloning, immunology assays and cell culture generation.

-- Third Coast Story Slam Honors course will practice pacing, persuasion, and performance, which learning improv, slam poetry, Moth Story Hour and Ted Talk.
+- Students in the Third Coast Story Slam Honors course will learn to captivate any audience by analyzing and practicing the conventions of improv, slam poetry, Ted Talks and Moth Story Hour.

 Equinox main block 2